 Fecal coliform levels tend to increase during the winter because, when water bodies near Wachusett ice over, waterfowl seek open water.
 Many roost at Wachusett, which tends to freeze later in the year than smaller ponds nearby.
-DCR's bird harassment program to move the birds away from the intake area is over for the season as the reservoir froze over January 19th.
+DCR's bird harassment program to move the birds away from the intake area is over for the season as the reservoir froze over on January 19th.

-Fifteen of the 21 samples were positive during January.
-Colony counts were in the single digits.
+None of the 23 samples were positive during March.